Meta-plasticity and memory in multi-level recurrent feed-forward networks: Introduction

 Analogous concepts to plasticity exist for adaptive networks other than the brain, e.g. homophily bonding~\cite{mcpherson_birds_2001, treur_network-oriented_2020}, mutualistic/antagonistic interactions~\cite{hui_modelling_2018} and prey/predator dynamics~\cite{knebel_coexistence_2013} in social, economic or ecological networks respectively.
 These concepts provide the bases for emergent network properties and introduce non-Markovianity in the dynamics, effectively introducing a memory kernel for the process~\cite{baronchelli_nonequilibrium_2007, rosvall_memory_2014, matamalas_assessing_2016}.

-In the last two decades, it has also become increasingly clear that plasticity in the brain is further modulated by glial cells, particularly astrocytes, that interact chemically with synapses~\cite{araque_tripartite_1999, newman_new_2003, de_pitta_computational_2012, de_pitta_astrocytes_2016} over time-scales that can be larger compared to the intrinsic ones of neurons~\cite{araque_gliotransmitters_2014}.
+In the last two decades, it has also become increasingly clear that plasticity in the brain is further modulated by glial cells, including astrocytes, that interact chemically with synapses~\cite{araque_tripartite_1999, newman_new_2003, de_pitta_computational_2012, de_pitta_astrocytes_2016, pajevic_oligodendrocyte-mediated_2023} over time-scales that can be larger compared to the intrinsic ones of neurons~\cite{araque_gliotransmitters_2014}.
 The interaction between glial cells and neurons has been described either in terms of tripartite synapses, or of ``multiplex'' networks~\cite{de_domenico_mathematical_2013}, i.e. networks composed of two levels: the neuronal one and the glial one, which constitute two sub-networks interacting with each other.
 Multi-level structures such as the glial-neuron system can also be found in other systems, such as interconnected social networks, ecological networks or bio-physical and bio-molecular networks~\cite{de_domenico_mathematical_2013, dickison_multilayer_2016, pilosof_multilayer_2017, de_domenico_more_2023, mukeriia_multi-adaptive_2024}.

 One possible effect of the interaction between glial cells and neurons is to vary the rate of synaptic reinforcement modifying their learning rate.
 This \textit{meta-plastic} reinforcement has been studied in theoretical models~\cite{fusi_cascade_2005,yger_models_2015}.
 In particular, \textcite{fusi_cascade_2005} employed a mean-field approach to study how the inclusion of meta-plasticity in a model of binary synapses helps preserve memory in terms of signal-to-noise ratio.
 Arguably, similar dynamics should act in other kind of network systems, for example in social networks by priming the susceptibility of agents to information coming from trusted connections.
+Recently, learnable activation functions are also being explored in novel Neural Network architectures named Kolmogorov-Arnold networks~\cite{liu_kan_2024}.